htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 command **transfer\_output\_files** are transferred to the directory specified by the URL.
-The URL itself is specified in the separate submit description file command **output\_destination**; see section \ `2.5.9 <SubmittingaJob.html#x17-440002.5.9>`__ for details.
+The URL itself is specified in the separate submit description file command **output\_destination**; see section \ `Submitting a Job <../users-manual/submitting-a-job.html>`__ for details.
 The plug-in is invoked once for each output file to be transferred.

 Configuration identifies the availability of the one or more plug-in(s).
 The plug-ins must be installed and available on every execute machine